 Air Conditioning Service

 No one wants to sit in a hot, stuffy truck cab.
-If your air conditioning unit is not running as it should, one of our trained air conditioning specialists will inspect your fleet vehicle’s air conditioner, all lines, the evaporator and the compressor for leaks and wear.
+If your air conditioning unit is not running as it should, one of our trained air conditioning specialists will inspect your auto and fleet vehicle’s air conditioner, all lines, the evaporator and the compressor for leaks and wear.

 The air conditioning unit in your vehicle operates similarly to a refrigerator.
 Your vehicle’s air conditioning unit is designed to move heat from the inside of your truck to outside of it.